Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: RN collapse: a bounce with an apparent-horizon minimum

 In particular, when $q^{2}=3m^{2}/4$, we have $R_{\rm turn}=R_-$.
-In Fig.~\ref{fig:RN_vertex_time_order}, we illustrate the consistent and inconsistent vertex structures in the OS collapse.
-The left panel is associated with a small charge so that the vertex occurs at $T$, when the star surface $R_{\rm turn} = R(T)>R_-$.
-Consequently particles can move outward in the would-be trapped region, defined by the enclosed region by the apparent horizon and star surface.
-This is certainly contradictory.
-Such contradiction disappears for sufficiently large charge, where the vertex occurs at $R_{\rm turn}$ that is outside the trapped region.
+In Fig.~\ref{fig:RN_vertex_time_order}, we illustrate the consistent and inconsistent apparent-horizon minimum structures in the OS collapse.
+The left panel corresponds to a small charge where $R_{\rm turn} > R_-$.
+In this case, the inner apparent horizon begins to expand, which violates the definition of the apparent horizon as the boundary of a trapped surface, where no outgoing null geodesics should exist.
+Therefore, consistency requires $R_{\rm turn} \le R_-$, which gives $|q| \ge \sqrt{3}m/2$.

+The requirement $|q| \ge \sqrt{3}m/2$ introduces a discontinuity as $q \to 0$.
+This does not mean weakly charged black holes cannot form in nature.
+It indicates that the perfectly symmetric OS setup becomes mathematically inconsistent for small charge.
+This discontinuity is a geometric signal of the well-known instability of the Cauchy horizon.
+In a realistic collapse, even infinitesimal perturbations would trigger mass inflation or destroy the inner horizon long before the symmetric OS trajectory reaches the inconsistent regime.
+The breakdown for small $q$ is therefore consistent with Penrose's strong cosmic censorship conjecture, which states that Cauchy horizons are unstable and cannot persist in generic collapse.
+The idealized OS model ``detects'' this instability through the breakdown of trapped-region consistency.